 The goal of SILS is to support people in ways that enable them to achieve personally desired outcomes and lead self-directed lives.
 SILS include training and assistance to:

-Support development of decision-making skills and informed choices in all aspects of daily living – including service provider selection, goals and methods, location and decor of residence, roommates, daily routines, leisure activities and personal possessions.
+- Support the development of decision-making skills and informed choices in all aspects of daily living – including service provider selection, goals and methods, location and decor of residence, roommates, daily routines, leisure activities, and personal possessions.

 A person may not receive SILS if he/she permanently resides in any of the following:

-HealthMax policy allows for SILS Support Staff to transport client if the transportation is essential for the completion of the goal and it is included in the Care Plan.
+HealthMax policy allows for SILS Support Staff to transport clients if transportation is essential for the completion of the goal and it is included in the Care Plan.